Regression

 • family (str | Family | None) – GLM family specification.
 None for OLS, or a string (‘gaussian’, ‘binomial’, ‘poisson’) or Family instance.

-• force (bool) – If True, proceed with GPU Cholesky even on ill-conditioned matrices.
+• force (bool) – If True, proceed with the GPU float32 Cholesky path even when it is unreliable — for OLS, on ill-conditioned designs; for GLM, when IRLS does not converge in float32 (returns the possibly-inaccurate fit instead of raising).
 Has no effect on CPU backends.

 • tol (float) – Convergence tolerance for IRLS (GLM only).
 Default 1e-8 matches R’s glm.control().